mhebrard/wodnd2/docs/walkthrough.md

 ### 3. Character Sheets

-- **Character List**: Displays all characters with their class, race, and level.
+- **Character List**: Gallery of character cards with portraits and key details.
+- **Dynamic Theming**: Character cards adopt the primary/secondary colors of their assigned campaign.
+- **Card Layout**: Campaign name displayed in a styled tag (top-left), Level on the right.
 - **Dynamic Character Sheet**: Detailed view with stats, backstory, and combat information.
 - **Markdown Support**: Backstories are rendered from markdown files.